melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 catch in weight.
-Catch in weight for these strata was then estimated by imputing a value of average weight based on the mean of the reported average weights in the same year and subregion, which had a greater influence on average weight than boat mode (Figure \@(fig:rec-avg-weight)).
+Catch in weight for these strata was then estimated by imputing a value of average weight based on the mean of the reported average weights in the same year and subregion, which had a greater influence on average weight than boat mode (Figure \@ref(fig:rec-avg-weights)).
 The effect of this data imputation was relatively minor for vermilion rockfish overall (~1% increase in total catch by weight, 1980-2004).
 However, 70% of missing catch in weight occurred over the years 2001-2004, with differences in individual year/mode/subregion combinations sometimes exceeding 10-20%.